Taiwing/malloc/README.md

 #### MALLOC_SHOW

-Show the state of the allocated memory at each function call (check the [How it works](#how-it-works) section for an in-depth explanation of the output).
+Show a list of allocation blocks per zone at each function call (check the [How it works](#how-it-works) section for an in-depth explanation of the output).